tayapro/wizy/README.md

 ### F08 Game page

 And finally, let's talk about the main page of the game itself.
-The design matches the overall style of the app, and the screen is logically divided into three sections:
+The design matches the overall style of the app. <br >
+The screen is logically divided into three sections:

 - The first section shows life blocks with colorful pictures of vacation items.
 These blocks animate when a life is lost.
 - The second section has empty blocks for the hidden word, which reveal a letter when a correct guess is made.